 All companies that apply funding through our network go through the same process.
 We support all high growth companies all the way from submitting the application to successful investment.
-Start today and get your company visible with our 650+angel investors!
+Start today and get your company visible for our 650+ angel investors!

-Once you have submitted your application keep an eye on your mailbox: all submitted profiles will get an acceptance message from the FiBAN deal flow manager in 1-2 weeks after submission.
+Once you have submitted your application, keep an eye on your mailbox: all submitted profiles will get an acceptance message within 2 weeks after submission.

 All relevant and complete company profiles are screened by a FiBAN investor screening board consisting of 6-8 FiBAN investor members.
-The screening board selects the companies pitching at the FiBAN Pitch Finland event arranged approx. 8 times per year.
+The screening board selects the companies to pitch at the FiBAN Pitch Finland event arranged approx. 8 times per year.

-A median investment size for angel investors is 200K€ and the company valuation is 1-2M€.
+- A median investment size for angel investors is 200K€ and a typical company valuation is 1-2M€.
 For screening we typically do not take cases with 5M€ or more in valuation.

 - FiBAN gets on average 600+ new applications a year.
 For companies not located at Finland we ask for investor contacts or a lead investor to proceed in our process.
 Typically business angels invest in companies near them unless it is a syndicate where they join.
-As an exception in most of the cases we do accept companies in Nordics and Baltic area.
+As an exception, in most of the cases we do accept companies based in the Nordics and Baltics.